Learn more about the mentors in our NYC Mentorship Program by reading our Frequently Asked Questions (FAQs)

 Some of our former mentors were once mentees in the program when they were younger!

 Mentees from the Junior Mentorship Program are adoptees 10-12 years old.

 Mentees from the Teen Mentorship Program are adoptees 13-18 years old.

-Our mentees are teen and tween adoptees who were born internationally or domestically.
-Like our mentors, they enter the program with varied amounts of experience spending time other adoptees and talking about their stories.
-Some, who are new to the community, may be more reserved at first, and for others who have joined us for years, they could practically lead the group themselves.
+Like our mentors, mentees enter the program with varied amounts of experience spending time with other adoptees and talking about their stories.
+Some who are new to the community may be more reserved at first, and others who have joined us for years could practically lead the group themselves.